JShad30/the_recipe_store/README.md

 ### Acknowledgements

 Throughout the project I received support from the mentor and the tutors.
 For individual coding tips, I would search online.
-Examples of these include:
+These include:

 UX Rating Youtube Channel, https://www.youtube.com/watch?v=z05L-y6GAAY - Hamburger menu to a cross in the navbar when selected in mobile views.

-Slideshow on the homepage https://www.the-art-of-web.com/css/fading-slideshow-no-jquery/
+Slideshow on the homepage - https://www.the-art-of-web.com/css/fading-slideshow-no-jquery/

-The following link was a guide I used to help create the membership areas and implement user authentication https://pythonspot.com/login-authentication-with-flask/
+The following link was a guide I used to help create the membership areas and implement user authentication - https://pythonspot.com/login-authentication-with-flask/

+Sticky Social links on all pages when viewed on desktop - https://www.w3schools.com/howto/howto_css_sticky_social_bar.asp